 Report: New Nintendo Switch will use faster Nvidia DLSS chip

 Following up on its recent report on the new Nintendo Switch’s 7-inch OLED display, Bloomberg has had another chat with “multiple people familiar with the matter,” to bring us more juicy details on the upcoming console upgrade.
-According to the report, the new Nintendo Switch will house an upgraded NVIDIA chip that supports DLSS (Deep Learning Super Sampling) to achieve an upscaled 4K resolution for TV output.
+According to the report, the New Nintendo Switch Pro (rumoured name) will house an upgraded NVIDIA chip that supports DLSS (Deep Learning Super Sampling) to achieve an upscaled 4K resolution for TV output.

 The report also suggests the upgraded Switch’s new chipset will offer better CPU and increased memory.
 Bloomberg has also reported that Nintendo is planning to release a number of high-profile games alongside the new Switch that will be designed to take advantage of the new hardware.